DataSQRL/datasqrl.github.io/docs/reference/sqrl/datasqrl-spec.md

 }
 ```

 This example declares a single dependency `datasqrl.seedshop`.
 The DataSQRL packager retrieves the `datasqrl.seedshop` package from the repository for the given version "0.1.0" and "dev" variant and makes it available for the compiler.
-The `variant` is optional and defaults to `default`.
+The `variant` is optional and defaults to `default`. <br />
+Note, that specifying the name in this case is optional.
+You have to specify the name if the package name in the SQRL script is different from the name in the repository (i.e. you want to rename the package).

 **Variants**
 Package can have multiple variants for a given version.
 A variant might be a subset, static snapshot, or point to an alternate data system for development and testing.